leonardo-blas/krabby-copter/README.md

 # Krabby-copter
 A Krabby-copter in CAD.
-The inspiration came from the Krabby mobile from the SpongeBob SquarePants movie.
+The inspiration came from the Patty Wagon from the SpongeBob SquarePants movie.

 ![Krabby-copter inspuration](https://github.com/leonardo-blas/engineering-graphics-college/assets/125172895/a9f81d53-4601-475a-aca7-dd0b6e960257)